justinluther502/gpt3client/README.md

 7. Edit the completed content, trimming down the inserted text as necessary.
 8. Repeat 3-7 until I've got a full blog article.

-I made this to remove the steps of copy-pasting chunks of text into the OpenAI sandbox, so that I could just work with two text files as I iteratively compose the blog article with GPT-3.
+I made this to remove the steps of copy-pasting chunks of text into the OpenAI sandbox, or into API submission requests, so that I could just work with two text files as I iteratively compose the blog article with GPT-3.

 ## Install